lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 4/1 Chars.md

 }
 ```

 These are only four of the methods that become available when using the `Character` object.
-These methods can become useful when dealing with `char` values that have been provided to the program, when filtering `String`s, file input, and file output, verifying email characters, text input, ect...
+These methods can become useful when dealing with `char` values that have been provided to the program, when filtering `String`s, accepting user input, reading in the contents of a file, and file output, verifying email characters, ect...